DCPROGS/HJCFIT/documentation/source/install/install.rst

   pip install behave

 We can now build the code and run the tests.
+Unlike linux and OSX we need to explicitly tell CMake that we want a Release build.

 .. code-block:: bash